 For example, Facebook Insights lets you determine the best time of day to post, or the best day of the week, and what kind of content has been the most popular.

-Facebook Insights is also constantly being updated so you can track the development of your page.
+Facebook Insights is free and is also constantly being updated so you can track the development of your page.
 You’ll also be able to develop a good sense of the demographics of page visitors and followers.
 This is valuable audience data.

 “Connect the Dots with One Powerful Solution” is the theme for Hotjar, which allows marketers to gain insights into how users are behaving on your website.